 g. change construction requirements or plans approved by the Office of Conservation provided that any such alteration is in compliance with these rules and regulations.
-No such changes may be physically incorporated into construction or conversion of the hydrocarbon storage well or cavern without written approval from the Office of Conservation; or h. amend a closure or post-closure plan.
+No such changes may be physically incorporated into construction or conversion of the hydrocarbon storage well or cavern without written approval from the Office of Conservation; or a.
+The Office of Conservation may terminate a permit during its term for the following causes: